It’s pretty easy and convenient to pick up a pack of tomato seedlings from your local garden center and plug them into the soil.

 You will need to care for your young tomatoes every day.

-• Ventilate your germination station so it doesn’t get too hot.
+- Ensure there is adequate ventilation around your seedlings so the temperature doesn’t get too hot.
 Interior temperatures over 95°F will stunt growth.

 Thin Your Starts